mozilla-conduit/review/README.md

 To cut a new release of `moz-phab`:

-1. Increase the version number in `setup.py` and push the change to GitHub.

-    ```shell
-    git push origin main
-    ```

-2. Create a tag matching the version number.
+1. Create a tag matching the version number.
 This will kick off CircleCI jobs to generate the release and push it to PyPI.

     ```shell